 Treatment often involves fasting the betta for a day or two.
 Another remedy is to feed the fish a single frozen pea with the skin removed.
 The fiber helps move the blockage.
-Remove any uneaten pea after 20 minutes.
+Remove any uneaten parts of the pea after 20 minutes.

-Ick can only be treated in the free swimming stage, so you need to remove your carbon filter, add an ick treatment such as malachite green to the water and raise the tank temperature to 85 degrees Fahrenheit.
+Ich can only be treated in the free swimming stage, so you need to remove your carbon filter, add an ich treatment, such as malachite green, to the water, and raise the tank temperature to 85 degrees Fahrenheit.
 This encourages the cysts to detach and burst.
-This in turn releases the tomites, and then the medication in the water can kill them.
+This, in turn, releases the tomites, and then the medication in the water can kill them.

-This is another parasitic infection.
-An affected betta will have a gray to golden coating on his body.
+Oödinium is a dinoflagellate, a creature that has chlorophyll and is classed as a protozoan by some and algae by others.
+This is a parasite that affects both freshwater and saltwater fish.
+An affected betta will have a gray to golden coating on their body.
 Sometimes this isn't easy to see, but velvet should show up under good lighting.

-The treatment for velvet is basically the same as for ick.
+The treatment for velvet is basically the same as for ich.

 Betta Fish Fungal Infections

-Fungal infections can take hold any time there is damage to a betta's slime coat.
-An affected fish looks as though it's wearing cotton.
+Fungal spores can be found in almost every aquarium setting.
+Fungal infections are particularly common in aquariums due to these spores.
+They can take hold any time there is damage to a betta's slime coat.
+An affected fish looks as though they are wearing cotton.

 Treatment involves adding a fungicide to the tank.
 You may also need to spot treat the fish with methylene blue or gentian violet.